gfonteno/oci/oci-vtaps-flow-logs/lab1/lab1.md

 A Subnet is a subdivision of a VCN.
 Each subnet in a VCN consists of a contiguous range of IPv4 addresses and optionally IPv6 addresses that do not overlap with other subnets in the VCN.

 Logs contain critical diagnostic information that tells you how your resources are performing and being accessed.
 Log groups are logical containers for organizing logs.
 Logs must always be associated with log groups and you must create a log group to enable the desired log.
-[Visit our Logging documentation](https://docs.oracle.com/en-us/iaas/Content/Logging/home.htm) for more information on Logging or [Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/vcn-flow-logs.htm#vcn_flow_logs) for more details on VCN Flow Logs.
+[Visit our Logging documentation](https://docs.oracle.com/en-us/iaas/Content/Logging/home.htm) for more information on Logging or [Visit our VCN Flow Log documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/vcn-flow-logs.htm#vcn_flow_logs) for more details on VCN Flow Logs.

 ### Objectives